 Now, let’s move on to the next step.

-Before you start earning that six-figure salary, you must earn six seconds of the recruiter’s attention.
+Before you start earning that six-figure salary, you must earn seven seconds of the recruiter’s attention.

 That’s right.
-An average recruiter will spend 6 seconds scanning your resume.
+An average recruiter will spend 7 seconds scanning your resume, according to our

 And they’ll glance straight at your investment banking resume objective or summary first.

 So make sure yours delivers like Jimmy Lee.

 Let’s take a quick look at the differences between the two:

 Investment banking resume objective: two or three sentences at the top of your resume explaining to the recruiter why you’re a great fit.
 It’s best suited for freshers or those whose experience in the field is limited.
 Investment banking resume summary: summarizes your experience that matches the position you’re after.
 Works best for those with previous experience in the field.
 Investment Banking Internship Resume Example—Objective

 right A motivated and skilled graduate holding a BA in Economics from Dartmouth College (GPA 3.9.)
 Worked as a summer analyst at BNP Paribas as part of M&A team on a $100M deal.
 Also interned as an M&A generalist with a boutique bank Allen & Company.
 Speaks fluent Russian and Mandarin Chinese.

 wrong Looks for a position of an investment banker.
 Holds a BA in Economics.
 Great communication skills.